 Alternatively, consider using a 0% purchase credit card, which would allow you to spread the cost over several months interest-free.
 If this sounds like an attractive option (it is) remember the following:

 How much credit you’ll get on your card will depend on your credit history

 You may struggle to get a 0% credit card if you owe money on other cards or have a poor credit rating

 You should apply for the card at least a month in advance to ensure everything is in place for when you start shopping around for car insurance

 The 0% interest period on these types of cards will run out, at which point interest will kick in.
 Look for cards that offer more than 12 months, such as 18-month or 24-month periods, so you have some breathing space to ensure you clear off what you owe.

 Not all insurers will offer the option to pay for your car insurance in monthly instalments, but even if they do you may not be able to pay this way.

 As you’re effectively taking out a loan for the sum of your insurance and paying it back over the year, most insurers will perform a credit check if you choose to pay monthly.

 If you have a poor credit score or you’ve struggled to repay credit in the past, you may not be given the option to pay monthly.
 And if you are, some insurers will use your credit information to set the APR (annual percentage rate) for your payments and you may be charged more.

-A handful insurers, such as Cuvva and LV=, are starting to offer pay monthly car insurance policies that work differently to traditional policies.
+A handful of insurers, such as Cuvva and LV= are starting to offer pay-monthly car insurance policies that work differently to traditional policies.
 Instead of working like a loan, these policies are more like a subscription that allows you to make a payment each month, and cover continues until you cancel.